tm3023/Bitcoin-UKF/README.md

 ### Market Context

 The out-of-sample period covers approximately December 2024 to June 2026.
 BTC entered this window near its all-time high following the post-US election rally, reaching a peak of approximately $109,000 in January 2025.
-A significant drawdown of approximately 30% followed in Q1 2025, and subsequent performance was mixed through mid-2026.
+A significant drawdown of approximately 30% followed in Q1 2025 and subsequent performance was mixed through mid-2026.
 The net buy-and-hold return over the full OOS period was -9.1% annualised; starting from peak levels with a sharp early correction dragged down the passive return.

 In this environment Strategy B returned +5.0% annualised, a difference of approximately 14 percentage points relative to an unhedged BTC position.
 This is achieved with a maximum drawdown of -4.2% versus -32.7% for buy-and-hold, which reflects the strategy being out of the market for the great majority of the OOS period (active on 10.4% of days).
 The strategy is not a substitute for a directional BTC view; it generates independent returns from short-term mean reversion in quiet market conditions.

 The recent 90-day window (approximately March to June 2026) was unfavourable.
-BTC showed sustained trending behaviour during this period, and the vol regime filter correctly suppressed signals (5 trade days versus 10 for Strategy A).
+BTC showed sustained trending behaviour during this period and the vol regime filter correctly suppressed signals (5 trade days versus 10 for Strategy A).
 Both strategies were directionally correct only one-third of the time in this window, consistent with momentum dominating over mean reversion when BTC is in a trend phase.

 ---